 For once, it wasn’t anyone Swiss.
 When filtering sodium hydroxide through a cotton cloth, Englishman John Mercer noticed that the cloth swelled and ultimately demonstrated different properties.

-John Mercer was the son of a hand-loom weaver and began helping out at an early age.
-Although he never went to school, he learnt to read and then taught himself about chemistry through self-study.
-He then began to investigate textile dyes, and patented the procedure named after him in England and the USA in 1851.
+John Mercer was the son of a hand-loom weaver and began helping out with the work at an early age.
+Although he never went to school, he learned to read and then taught himself about chemistry through self-study.
+He immediately began to investigate textile dyes, and patented the procedure named after him in England and the USA in 1851.

 Many facts prove us right

 Free shipping worldwide | Secure shopping with SSL | Over 60'000 happy customers | Since 1999

 Our socks are subjected to rubbing in shoes and changing temperatures every day.
 Washing should not be another cause of stress.
 Increase your socks’ shelf life with these simple tips.